jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when a person is paid under the Accident Compensation Act 2001 a personal service rehabilitation payment for an income year and the amount is assessable income of the person.
 Deduction
-(2) The person is allowed a deduction for an amount calculated using the formula— amount paid 1 − tax rate.
+(2) The person is allowed a deduction for an amount calculated using the formula—amount paid1 − tax rate.
 Definition of items in formula
 (3) In the formula,—
   (a) amount paid is the amount paid by the person for a key aspect of social rehabilitation provided to them for the income year, to the extent to which the amount is less than the amount of personal service rehabilitation payment paid to them for the income year after taking into account any amount of tax withheld: